Dzx1025/enrola-assignment/README.md

 - **Implement a basic test or evaluation** to measure how well your agent performs with different conversation inputs.

 ### Extra-credit ideas (optional)
-If you’re feeling ambitious, consider adding:
+If you’re feeling ambitious, consider adding or writing a plan for:
 - ✅ **Structured output** — e.g. text output + lead interest classification + sales stage.
 - ✅ **A lightweight eval framework** — test different prompts, models, or temperatures, or use AI to score outputs.
-- ✅ **Tool/function use** — call a fake API or local function for product details.
+- ✅ **Tool/function use** — call a local function for product details.
 - ✅ **Spring AI integration** — refactor to use [Spring AI](https://spring.io/projects/spring-ai).
+- ✅ **Conversation Memory** — is there a different way to manage conversation memory?
+What are the advantages/disadvantages of the different approaches?
+- ✅ **Few-Shot** — can few-shot prompting be implemented and how does it improve performance?

 You don’t have to do any of these, but they’ll help us see how you think about applied AI.